TechItAllServices/TechItAllServices-Main/README.md

 ### Code Black: Complete Takeover

 Description: Servers compromised, total loss of control.
 Action: Immediate evacuation of all personnel from the affected domain.

+## Repostory Protcalls

+### Repo Creation

+They will just be shown in Imporant Update File

+### Repo Name Change/Mode

+They will just be shown in Imporant Update File

+### Repo Deletion
+1. Public Archive The Repo
+2. Make the Repo Private
+3. Delete the repo
+4. Log in Imporant Updates File

+### Repo Archive
+Archive and give reason and just say you archived it in the imporant update file.